ballerina-platform/ballerina-dev-website/learn/guides/ballerina-graphql-support.md

 This will generate a Ballerina client stub (`<document_name>_client.bal`) corresponding to each GraphQL document, a util file (`utils.bal`) for the relevant utils methods related to the client stubs, and a schema file (`types.bal`) for the configured GraphQL schema.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

-## Generate multiple Ballerina modules from a GraphQL config file
+## Generate multiple modules from a GraphQL config

 The example below demonstrates how to generate multiple Ballerina modules from a GraphQL config file configured with multiple GraphQL projects.